citrus551/parseme-modules/npm/README.md

 3. **Remote updates**: GitHub Actions automatically generates and commits parseme files (without git info) when pushing to main
 4. **After pull/merge**: The post-merge hook ensures parseme files stay untracked locally, preventing conflicts

-**Best for:** Teams using GitHub that want automated CI-managed remote updates with local context for development.

 **Notes:**

 - The workflow only runs on the `main` branch (adjust as needed for your branching strategy)